mattermost/docs/source/administration/config-settings.rst

 **Disabled:** Users cannot access the experimental channel sidebar feature set.

 **Enabled (Default On):** Enables the experimental sidebar features for all users on this server.
 Users can disable the features in **Account Settings > Sidebar > Experimental Sidebar Features**.
-Features include collapsible categories, unread filtering, and history arrows. `Learn more or give us feedback <https://about.mattermost.com/default-sidebar/>`_.
+Features include custom collapsible channel categories, drag and drop to reorganize channels, and unread filtering. `Learn more or give us feedback <https://about.mattermost.com/default-sidebar/>`_.

 **Enabled (Default Off):** Users must enable the experimental sidebar features in Account Settings. `Learn more or give us feedback <https://about.mattermost.com/default-sidebar/>`_.